Anthuriums are one of the most misleading plants in the entire Araceae family.

 Most anthuriums will do well with monthly feeding during the growing season, but those adapted to poorer soils and grown outdoors will likely only need feeding every other month.

 This is because potted plants drain nutrients from the soil faster since outdoor plants are part of an ecosystem that helps restore the soil quality over time.

-Increase the application to every three weeks if the plant’s leaves are yellowing, and you’ve checked other potential causes.
+Increase the application to every three weeks if the plant’s leaves are yellowing and you’ve checked other potential causes.

 Treating Fertilizer Burn

-In the event you accidentally give your plant too much fertilizer, it’s not the end of the world.
+If you accidentally give your plant too much fertilizer, it’s not the end of the world.

 To flush, put the container somewhere to let the water drain, such as a sink or tub.

 You will need enough distilled or filtered water to fill the pot four times (if it is empty).